Young man sits on a windowsill in his apartment looking down at his mobile phone.

 Did you know?

-According to FICO1, each hard credit inquiry can have a small impact on your FICO® Score, and many inquiries over a short time period can have a greater impact on your credit score than just one.
+Each hard credit inquiry can have a small impact on your credit score.
+Many inquiries over a short time period can have a greater impact on your credit score than just one.

-The overall impact to a credit score depends on the situation and credit scoring model, but, in general, FICO states that a single inquiry may take less than five points off a FICO® Score (assuming it’s a hard credit check).
+The overall impact to a credit score depends on the situation and credit scoring model.
+In general, a single inquiry may take less than five points off your credit score (assuming it’s a hard credit check).

-So, if you’re trying to open multiple credit cards or other new credit accounts in a short period of time (like a mortgage, personal loan, or a car loan), your FICO® Score will likely be affected because it represents that you may be a greater credit risk than before.
+So, if you’re trying to open multiple credit cards or other new credit accounts in a short period of time (like a mortgage, personal loan, or a car loan), it might look like you’re a greater credit risk than before.

 How long do hard inquiries last?

-Each hard credit check remains on your credit report for two years, but your FICO® Credit Score only considers the last 12 months.
+Each hard credit check remains on your credit report for two years, but some credit score models only consider the last 12 months.

-See if you’re pre-approved with no harm to your credit score2
+See what Discover offers you could be pre-approved for with no harm to your credit score.1

 Hard credit inquiries can affect your credit, but typically the impact to your score will be minimal for a single hard credit inquiry.
-But if you’re applying for many different types of credit, rate shopping to find the right credit card issuer, or applying for credit too often, that can have a greater impact on your credit history.
-If you’d like to request your credit report for free to review your credit score and how many hard inquiries you have, go to AnnualCreditReport.com.
+But if you’re applying for many different types of credit, rate shopping to find the right credit card issuer can have a greater impact on your credit history.
+If you’d like to request your credit report for free and how many hard inquiries you have, go to AnnualCreditReport.com.

 Next steps